pydatasci-repos/pydatasci/README.md

 - [Done] Generate hyperparameter combinations for model building, training, and evaluation.
 - [Done] Preprocess samples to encode them for specific algorithms.
 - [Done] Queue hypertuning jobs and batches based on hyperparameter combinations.
-- [In progress] Evaluate and save the performance metrics of each model.
+- [Done] Evaluate and save the performance metrics of each model.
-- [Next] Visually compare model metrics in Jupyter Notebooks with Plotly Dash to find the best one.
+- [Done] Visually compare model metrics to find the best one.

+- [ToDo] Talk to users to find out if they want: time series and image data, pytorch support, or unsupervised learning more.

-- [Next] Derive informative featuresets from that dataset using supervised and unsupervised methods.
+- [Future] Derive informative featuresets from that dataset using supervised and unsupervised methods.
-- [Next] Behind the scenes, stream rows from your datasets and use generators to keep a low memory footprint.
+- [Future] Behind the scenes, stream rows from your datasets w generators to keep a low memory footprint.
-- [Next] Scale out to run cloud jobs in parallel by toggling `cloud_queue = True`.
+- [Future] Scale out to run cloud jobs in parallel by toggling `cloud_queue = True`.

 ## Community